 The typical applications for intersections are classified according to the location of the work space with respect to the intersection area (as defined by the extension of the curb or edge lines).
 The three classifications are near side, far side, and in-the-intersection.
 Work spaces often extend into more than one portion of the intersection.
 For example, work in one quadrant often creates a near-side work space on one street and a far-side work space on the cross street.
-In such instances, an appropriate TTC plan is obtained by combining features shown in two or more of the intersection and pedestrian typical applications.
+In such instances, an appropriate temporary traffic control plan is obtained by combining features shown in two or more of the intersection and pedestrian typical applications.

-TTC zones in the vicinity of intersections might block movements and interfere with normal road user flows.
-Such conflicts frequently occur at more complex signalized intersections having such features as traffic signal heads over particular lanes, lanes allocated to specific movements, multiple signal phases, signal detectors for actuated control, and accessible pedestrian signals and detectors.
+Temporary traffic control zones in the vicinity of intersections might block movements and interfere with normal road user flows.
+Such conflicts frequently occur at more complex signalized intersections having such features as traffic signal heads over particular lanes, lanes allocated to specific movements, multiple signal phases, and signal detectors for actuated control.

 The effect of the work upon signal operation should be considered, such as signal phasing for ensuring adequate capacity, maintaining or adjusting signal detectors, and ensuring the appropriate visibility of signal heads.
-Standard:

-When work will occur near an intersection where operational, capacity, or pedestrian accessibility problems are anticipated, the highway agency having jurisdiction shall be contacted.
+When work will occur near signalized intersections where operational and capacity problems are anticipated, the highway agency having jurisdiction shall be contacted.